mhostetter/galois/docs/performance/prime-fields.rst

 This section tests :obj:`galois` when using the `"jit-calculate"` compilation mode.
-For finite fields with order greater than $2^{20}$, :obj:`galois` will use explicit arithmetic calculation by default rather than lookup tables. *Even in these cases*, :obj:`galois` is faster than NumPy!
+For finite fields with order greater than $2^{20}$, :obj:`galois` will use explicit arithmetic calculation by default rather than lookup tables. *Even in these cases*, :obj:`galois` is faster than NumPy.

 Below are examples computing 10 million multiplications in the prime field $\mathrm{GF}(2097169)$.